-Next-gen industry 4.0 maintenance management tools such as Mobility Work are intended to be at the heart of the company, and to serve as a database and analysis tool for all departments: maintenance, purchasing, quality, production, but also design and engineering offices.
+Next-gen maintenance 4.0 management tools such as Mobility Work are intended to be at the heart of the company, and to serve as a database and analysis tool for all departments: maintenance, purchasing, quality, production, but also design and engineering offices.

 Some unsuitable designs can lead to high operating costs (energy consumption, cleaning costs, spare part replacement costs, maintenance contract costs, etc.); others, due to their difficult spatial or technical arrangement, can lead to substantial adaptation work being carried out, causing other unnecessary expenses.
 Furthermore, difficult or even inaccessible maintenance conditions can also lead to less service quality and premature equipment aging.

 These malfunctions can be avoided or minimized by taking into account operating and industrial maintenance issues from the design stage, even within pre-manufacturing studies; the goal is to limit investments, improve the qualities and the technical environment of the piece of equipment, but also to protect the human factor (working conditions, service provided to the customer, etc.).
 This process thus involves staff training and awareness to this concept, as well as technical expertise expressed through various tools (reliability diagrams, causal trees and failure analysis, specifications).

 Controlling the future behavior of a piece of equipment resides in the preliminary definition of all the factors and elements likely to influence its evolution; it is about analyzing the various factors of dissatisfaction using a powerful tool.